FSA & HSA for Doula Care: What's Eligible in 2026

 | Requires HDHP | No | Yes | No |

-IRS Publication 502 is the document most administrators use as the starting point.
-The 2025 edition is currently posted on irs.gov for preparing 2025 returns; the 2026 edition typically appears late in the calendar year[4].
-The key language is the medical-expense definition: costs for the diagnosis, cure, mitigation, treatment, or prevention of disease, and treatments affecting a structure or function of the body[5].
+IRS Publication 502 is the document most administrators use as a starting point.[4]
+The key language is the medical-expense definition: costs for the diagnosis, cure, mitigation, treatment, or prevention of disease, and treatments affecting a structure or function of the body.[5]

-Letter of Medical Necessity: who writes it, what it must say
+Letter of Medical Necessity: how Cooings handles it

-A Letter of Medical Necessity is a short clinician letter that connects a specific service to a specific medical need.
-It is the bridge between "this support was helpful" and "this service may meet the IRS medical-expense definition."
-Benefits administrators already use LMNs for other expenses that need extra documentation, including items such as orthotics, sunscreen, and massage therapy[7].
+A Letter of Medical Necessity is a short letter that connects a specific service to a specific medical need.
+It is the bridge between “this support was helpful” and “this service may meet the IRS medical-expense definition.”
+Benefits administrators already use LMNs for items such as orthotics, sunscreen, and massage therapy.[7]

-Most administrators require a new LMN each calendar year, even when the clinical need continues[7].
+Annual renewal.
+Most administrators require a new letter each calendar year, even when the clinical need continues.[7]
 If your care crosses December into January, plan for two letters.
+Cooings will flag this during intake.

 How to submit a claim